RJvH/dapr-workshop/docs/assignment-1.md

 # Assignment 1

 ## Goal
-The purpose of this assignment is to setup a working set of services which are prerequisites in order to be able to create microservices.
+In this assignment we will create the solution outline.
+We will create a Tye YAML file with a set of defined services to start.

+After this assignment we

+- know how te define and run 'executables' from within Project Tye

 The following services will be setup: